kptdev/kpt/site/content/en/guides/producer/functions/ts/_index.md

 ## Developer Quickstart

-This quickstart will get you started developing a KPT Function with the TypeScript SDK, using an existing Hello World package.
+This quickstart will get you started developing a config function with the TypeScript SDK, using an existing Hello World package.

 ### Prerequisites